 (1) In this section —

-“hearing officer” means a superintendent or a visiting justice;
+hearing officer means a superintendent or a visiting justice;

-“video link” means facilities (including closed circuit television) that enable, at the same time, a superintendent or visiting justice at one place to see and hear a person at another place and vice versa.
+video link means facilities (including closed circuit television) that enable, at the same time, a superintendent or visiting justice at one place to see and hear a person at another place and vice versa.

 (2) The hearing officer inquiring into, hearing and determining a charge of a prison offence may, on the hearing officer’s own initiative or on an application by the prosecutor or the prisoner, direct that the prisoner and any witnesses appear by video link from a suitable place in this State.